abubakarp789/Machine-Learning-Fellowship-GDGoC-FAST-Peshawar/README.md

 The project is organized into the following directories:

 - `Task 1`: Contains the code for Task 1.
+- `Task 2`: Contains the code for Task 2.
 - `Comming Soon`: Contains the code for the upcoming tasks.

 ## Contributing